sandialabs/chama/documentation/sensors.rst

   This type of detector determines detection by collecting the signal within the camera's field of view, converting that signal to pixels, and comparing that to the detector's threshold in terms of pixels.

+Chama includes methods to interpolate sensor measurements that are not represented in the signal data.
+However, the sample time of a Camera detectors must be represented in the signal data (i.e. only X, Y, and Z can be interpolated).

 For example, a **stationary point sensor**, can be defined as follows: